Bang-Bang Boosting of RRTs: DISCUSSION

-This work was supported by a European Research Council Advanced Grant (ERC AdG, ILLUSIVE: Foundations of Perception Engineering, 101020977), Academy of Finland (projects PERCEPT 322637, CHiMP 342556), and Business Finland (project HUMOR 3656/31/2019).
-We thank Dmitry Berenson and Dmitry Yershov for helpful discussions.
+{ This work was supported by a European Research Council Advanced Grant (ERC AdG, ILLUSIVE: Foundations of Perception Engineering, 101020977), Academy of Finland (PERCEPT 322637, CHiMP 342556), and Business Finland (HUMOR 3656/31/2019).
+We thank Dmitry Berenson, Kalle Timperi, and Dmitry Yershov for helpful discussions.}